Code of Conduct Committee Governance

 The Incident Response Lead of the Incident Response Group will make this decision and indicate that the Incident Response Lead’s vote will be necessary to resolve the incident as per the guideline for responding.

 Should the Executive Council liaison participate in a CoCc vote, and that resolution is appealed before the Executive Council, the liaison member will abstain from that appeal vote.

 Terms of office

-The expected term of office for each Committee member is one to three years, however, members may remain longer if continuity of the Committee is a concern.
+The expected term of office for each Committee member is a minimum one year, however, members may remain longer if they are able to offer their continued service or continuity of certain committee work is a concern.
 During their time on the Committee, members may temporarily withdraw from Committee work for up to 3 months provided they inform the Governance Chair in writing.
 If the members are unavailable for longer than 3 months, they will be asked to take a leave from the Committee.
 They may volunteer to rejoin when they are available again following the onboarding procedure described earlier in the document.
-This will allow us to maintain privacy for the reports that will be handled in their absence and create an opportunity for new members to join the Committee.
+This will allow us to maintain privacy for the reports handled in their absence and create an opportunity for new members to join the Committee.

-The Chairs are expected to sit for approximately one year.
-New Chairs are selected from among those who have been on the Committee for at least one year.
+The Chairs are expected to sit for a minimum of six months.
+Before stepping down, chairs will invite nominations and chair a meeting to elect a new chair.
+New Chairs are selected from among those who have been on the Committee for at least six months.
 One of the available members can volunteer to be elected to take on the role of a Chair.

 Main duties of the position holders